malkab/Docker-PostGIS/docker-tags/jelly_jealous/020_production/README.md

 Compile software from source by running the **compilation** image as described in **010_compilation**.
 With the **default context** active, **rsync** if needed, and build this image:

-- [] modify the **mlkctxt.yaml** with versions and ssh credentials if going to build on remote (most probably already done in the compilation section);
+- [] if not done at the compilation process, modify the **mlkctxt.yaml** with versions and ssh credentials if going to build on remote;

 - [] activate the **default** context (check for generated script because mlkctxt drops .0 values);